thill/jacoio/README.md

 # jacoio
 #### Java Concurrent I/O: Lock-Free and Multi-Process

 ## Modules
 - `jacoio` - Lock-free concurrent file writing using `ConcurrentFile` implementations
 - `jacoio-slf4j` - Implements an SLF4J binding that writes to a rolling `ConcurrentFile`

+## How it works
+Each process/thread is able to reserve space in the file atomically, then write to that reserved space.
+This means that all write contention is resolved with a single atomic operation before performing the underlying I/O.

 ## ConcurrentFile
 The entire API centers around the `ConcurrentFile` interface.
 This interface provides the API for concurrent, lock-free writing to underlying files.
 Here are some of the primary method signatures: